2022 San Antonio migrant deaths: Legal proceedings

+Felipe Orduna-Torres, Luis Alberto Rivera-Leal, Armando Gonzales-Ortega and Riley Covarrubias-Ponce were arrested in connection with the incident.

+On August 21, 2024, Guatemalan police arrested 7 more suspects in connection to the incident.
+Six of these man are to face prosecution in Guatemala, while Rigoberto Ramon Miranda-Orozco has been charged with six counts related to migrant smuggling resulting in death or serious bodily injury, and faces maximum of life in prison.
+In March 2025, he was extradited to United States.

 The tractor-trailer that was transporting the migrants was originally believed to be from a South Texas trucking company, Betancourt Trucking and Harvesting, but later found by investigators to be a clone of that company’s trucks.
 It had the same color and identifying numbers from the federal Department of Transportation and Texas DOT as the Betancourt trucks, but did not carry the company's logo as the business do.
 A diagnostics test of the trucks computer also found it does not belong to Betancourt, according to the Texas Trucking Association.